Xiahe County: History

 Xiahe (Sangqu) used to be part of Qinghai when it was under the control of Chinese Muslim General Ma Qi.
 It was the site of bloody battles between Muslim and Tibetan forces.

+In 1980, Xiahe mandible, a hominin fossil jaw, was discovered in Baishiya Karst Cave, Xiahe County.

 Location

 Xiahe (Sangqu) is found in the southern portion of Gansu province, along the western border with Qinghai province.
 It lies along the Daxia and Zhao rivers.
 It is on the northeast edge of the Tibetan Plateau.
 The average elevation is 2900 to 3100 m with the highest being 4636 m and the lowest 2160 m.

 Climate

 Xiahe County has an alpine subarctic climate (Köppen Dwc) that grades into an alpine climate (ETH) at the highest elevations.
 The climate is characterised by mild, rainy summers and frigid, but dry and sunny, winters.

-Name

-The name (both Chinese and Tibetan), which literally means "Xia River", refers to the Daxia River which runs through the county.